Living with a Resentful or Angry Partner

-The second biggest challenge, should you decide to stay in a relationship with a resentful or angry person is getting him or her to change.
-Four major thorns are likely to obstruct transformation:
+The second biggest challenge, should you decide to stay in a relationship with a resentful or angry person, is getting him or her to change.
+Likely to obstruct any attempt are your partner’s:

 Resentful and angry people see themselves as merely reacting to an unfair world.
-They often feel offended by what they perceive as a general insensitivity to their "needs."
-As a result, they are likely to feel attacked by any attempt to point out ways in which they are unfair, much less the effects of their behavior or others.
+They often feel offended by what they perceive as a general insensitivity to their “needs.”
+As a result, they’re likely to feel attacked by any attempt to point out ways in which they might be unfair.
+They show little concern for the negative effects of their behavior on others.

-Driven by high standards of what they should get and what other people should do for them, the angry and resentful frequently feel disappointed and offended, which, in turn, causes more entitlement.
+Driven by high standards of what they should receive from others and what other people should do for them, the angry and resentful frequently feel disappointed and offended, which, in turn, causes more entitlement.
 It seems only fair, from their perspectives, that they get compensation for their constant frustrations.
 Special consideration seems like so little to ask!
-Here's the logic:
+Here’s the logic:

 “It’s so hard being me, I shouldn’t have to do the dishes, too!”

 “I’m the exploited man; you have to cook my dinner!”